broadinstitute/scp-ingest-pipeline/README.md

 If you run into an error like: "...
 [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed ... " try:
 - Open terminal
-- CD to where python is installed
+- `cd` to where python is installed
 - Run the certificates command with `/Applications/Python\ < Your Version of Python Here >/Install\ Certificates.command`

 If you run into an error like "ModuleNotFoundError: No module named 'google'" try: